-(C) The initial payment into the trust fund must be made not later than one hundred twenty (120) days after the corrective action remedy has been selected in accordance with 329 IAC 10-21-13.
+The initial payment into the trust fund must be made no later than one hundred twenty (120) days after the corrective action remedy has been selected in accordance with 329 IAC 10-21-13.

-(2) The surety bond must be effective not later than one hundred twenty (120) days after the corrective action remedy has been selected in accordance with 329 IAC 10-21-13.

-(3) The letter-of-credit must be effective not later than one hundred twenty (120) days after the corrective action remedy has been selected in accordance with 329 IAC 10-21-13.

-(4) The local government financial test must be effective not later than one hundred twenty (120) days after the corrective action remedy has been selected in accordance with 329 IAC 10-21-13.

-(5) The local government guarantee must be effective not later than one hundred twenty (120) days after the corrective action remedy has been selected in accordance with 329 IAC 10-21-13.

-(c) A permittee of a MSWLF required to undertake a corrective action program for ground water impacts shall comply with the following requirements for the corrective action cost estimate:

-Indiana Administrative Code 2023 Edition

-(1) Have a detailed written estimate, in current dollars, of the cost of hiring a third party to perform the corrective action in accordance with the program required under 329 IAC 10-21-13.

-(2) The corrective action cost estimate must account for the total costs of corrective action activities as described in the corrective action plan for the entire corrective action period.

-(3) The permittee shall notify the commissioner that the estimate has been placed in the operating record.

-(4) The permittee shall adjust the corrective action cost estimate in accordance with the following:

-(A) Annually adjust the estimate for inflation until the corrective action program is completed in accordance with 329 IAC 10-21-13.
-The annual adjustment must use an inflation factor derived from the most recent implicit price deflator for gross national product published by the U.S. Department of Commerce in its Survey of Current Business, specified as follows:

-(i) The first adjustment is made by multiplying the current corrective action cost estimate by the inflation factor, with the result being the adjusted corrective action cost estimate.

-(ii) Subsequent adjustments are made by multiplying the latest adjusted corrective action cost estimate by the latest inflation factor.

-(B) Increase the corrective action cost estimate and the amount of financial assurance provided under subsections (a) and (b) if changes in the corrective action program or MSWLF conditions increase the maximum costs of corrective action.
-The revised corrective action cost estimate must be adjusted annually for inflation in accordance with clause (A).
+- (2) The surety bond must be effective no later than one hundred twenty (120) days after the corrective action remedy has been selected in accordance with 329 IAC 10-21-13. - (3) The letter-of-credit must be effective no later than one hundred twenty (120) days after the corrective action remedy has been selected in accordance with 329 IAC 10-21-13. - (4) The local government financial test must be effective no later than one hundred twenty (120) days after the corrective action remedy has been selected in accordance with 329 IAC 10-21-13. - (5) The local government guarantee must be effective no later than one hundred twenty (120) days after the corrective action remedy has been selected in accordance with 329 IAC 10-21-13. - (c) A permittee of an MSWLF required to undertake a corrective action program for ground water impacts shall have a detailed written estimate, in current dollars, of the cost of hiring a third party to perform the corrective action in accordance with the program required under 329 IAC 10-21-13.
+The corrective action cost estimate must account for the total costs of corrective action activities as described in the corrective action plan for the entire corrective action period.
+The permittee shall notify the commissioner that the estimate has been placed in the operating record.
+The permittee shall do the following: - (1) Annually adjust the estimate for inflation until the corrective action program is completed in accordance with 329 IAC 10-21-13. - (2) Increase the corrective action cost estimate and the amount of financial assurance provided under subsections (a) and - (b) if changes in the corrective action program or MSWLF conditions increase the maximum costs of corrective action.

-(C) The permittee may reduce the amount of the corrective action cost estimate and the amount of financial assurance provided under subsections (a) and (b) if the cost estimate exceeds the maximum remaining costs of corrective action.
+The permittee may reduce the amount of the corrective action cost estimate and the amount of financial assurance provided under subsections (a) and (b) if the cost estimate exceeds the maximum remaining costs of corrective action.
 The permittee shall notify the commissioner that the justification for the reduction of the corrective action cost estimate and the amount of financial assurance has been placed in the operating record.

-This document is available for viewing at https://apps.bea.gov/scb/ and may be obtained from the United States Department of Commerce, Bureau of Economic Analysis, 4600 Silver Hill Road, Suitland, MD 20746.
-(Solid Waste Management Division; 329 IAC 10-39-10; filed Mar 14, 1996, 5:00 p.m.: 19 IR 1925; filed Feb 26, 1999, 5:45 p.m.: 22 IR 2236; filed Aug 2, 1999, 11:50 a.m.: 22 IR 3874; filed Feb 9, 2004, 4:51 p.m.: 27 IR 1872, eff Apr 1, 2004; filed May 14, 2014, 11:02 a.m.: 20140611-IR-329110454FRA; filed Nov 19, 2021, 9:03 a.m.: 20211215-IR-329200020FRA)
+(Solid Waste Management Division; 329 IAC 10-39-10; filed Mar 14, 1996, 5:00 p.m.: 19 IR 1925; filed Feb 26, 1999, 5:45 p.m.: 22 IR 2236; filed Aug 2, 1999, 11:50 a.m.: 22 IR 3874; filed Feb 9, 2004, 4:51 p.m.: 27 IR 1872, eff Apr 1, 2004; filed May 14, 2014, 11:02 a.m.: 20140611-IR-329110454FRA)